-Provisional Tax is a way of paying your income tax as the income is received through the year.
-You make provisional instalments of income tax during the year, based on what you expect your tax bill to be.
-The amount of provisional tax you paid is then deducted from your tax bill at the end of the year.
+Provisional tax is a way of paying your income tax evenly throughout the financial year.
+You make provisional instalments of income tax during the year, the provisional tax you have paid is then deducted from your final tax bill.

-There are two ways of working out your provisional tax.
-One is the standard option and the other one is the estimation option.
-If you are also registered for GST and meet the other eligibility criteria, the GST Ratio option may be available to you as well (see below for more on the GST Ratio option).
+If you are also registered for GST, and meet the eligibility criteria, the GST Ratio option may be available to you as well (see below for more on the GST Ratio option).

-The IRD automatically charges provisional tax using the standard option unless you choose the estimation or ratio options.
-The standard option is based on an assumption that your income will be similar to the previous years.
+The standard option is based on an assumption that your income will be similar to prior years.

-The other way to work out your provisional tax is to estimate what your residual income tax will be.
+The other way to work out your provisional tax is to estimate what you think your residual income tax will be.
 When working out the tax, keep the following points in mind:

 - To get the right tax rate -